 Our Learning Environments

-There are many special spaces for our students to explore on our 22 hectare site.
+There are many special spaces and facilities for our students to use and explore across both our sites.
 Learning spaces have been purposefully designed with students needs in mind and to foster collaboration and creativity in the classroom.
-Some of our special spaces include…
+Some of our special spaces include:

 Middle School ‘East Wing’ Building

-This vibrant and dynamic space has been carefully designed with our youngest students in mind.
+A vibrant and dynamic space has been carefully designed with our students at front of mind.
 Whilst these classrooms house the latest in technology and environmentally friendly features, break out spaces and learning nooks provide a modern, inviting environment for students to learn and thrive in.

 The Barossa Arts Centre

-The Barossa Arts and Convention Centre provides a thriving hub for entertainment in the Barossa Valley.
+The Barossa Arts Centre provides a thriving hub for entertainment in the Barossa.
 The 970 seat Brenton Langbein Theatre and adjoining Eckermann Theatre host a wide range of activities each week – from College chapel services to classes and student groups.
-The Centre is also home to a number of community organisations, including the Barossa Dance Company, and Barossa Players group.
+The Centre is also home to a number of community organisations.
 To find out more, visit Barossa Arts Centre Website

 Gladys Bartsch Music Centre

 Gladys Bartsch was a passionate Barossa local with a love for music, often seen playing the organ at St Thomas Lutheran Church, in Stockwell.
-Gladys’ generous bequest provided the financial support to build this dedicated space, which features sound proof music booths and large teaching spaces, in which students can develop their God-given talents for years to come.
+Gladys’ generous bequest provided the financial support to build this dedicated space, which features soundproof music booths and large teaching spaces, in which students can develop their musical given talents for years to come.

 Housed within the Gladys Bartsch Music Centre is the Barossa Music School.
 More information is available via the Barossa Arts Centre website.

 Wine Education Centre

 The Barossa is known for its proud winemaking heritage.
-As a key industry in the region, viticulture and winemaking was introduced to Faith’s agriculture program in 1992.
-Year 10 students learn valuable skills from hands on pruning and picking in the vineyard to winemaking processes involving fermentation and barrel maturation.
+As a key industry in the region, viticulture and winemaking were introduced to Faith’s agriculture program in 1992.
+Year 10 students learn valuable skills from hands-on pruning and picking in the vineyard to winemaking facilities and processes involving fermentation and barrel maturation.
 All wines are made onsite at Faith in the Wine Education Centre and adjoining cellar.

-Wines are made under the Mengler View Wines label and are available for purchase through the College.
+Wines are made under the Mengler View Wines label and are available for purchase at the College.
+Follow this link for more information.